nithyan17/nithyan17/README.md

 <h1 align="center">Hi 👋, I'm Nithya Natarajan</h1>
-<h3 align="center">A passionate Machine Learning Engineer and Team player valued for driving quality and consistency throughout all phases of software development projects.</h3>
+<h3 align="center">I am a developer who is passionate about stuff like machine learning and data science.
+Few tech that I enjoy working in are Python, C++, java, AWS.
+I am actively looking for opportunities in ML & Data Science.</h3>

 - 🔭 I’m currently working on **IoT Projects**

+- 👯 I’m looking to collaborate on **Machine learning and Analytics**

-- 🌱 I’m currently learning **Machine Learning**
+- 🌱 I’m currently learning **Machine Learning Algorithms**

 - 🤝 I’m looking for help with **IoT and ML**